Free City incident: Prelude

 Japan, which suffered a crushing defeat by the independence army in the Battle of Fengwudong and the Battle of Cheongsanri in 1920, mobilized 50,000 troops and launched a large-scale operation to suppress the Korean independence army.
 The Japanese military invaded Gando in retaliation.
 To justify this retaliation, they bribed the Ma Jeok-dan to incite the Hunchun Incident.
 They deployed troops to Gando, and the independence forces suffered a crushing defeat.
 Afterwards, the Japanese military carried out retaliatory operations in the form of massacre of civilians.
 As the situation turned dangerous, the independence army, which was dispersed into various organizations such as Seo Il, the Northern Military Administration Office led by Kim Jwa-jin, Ji Cheong-cheon's Korean Independence Corps, and Hong Beom-do's Korean Independence Army gathered at Mt.
 Mirsan.

 At that time, the Soviet Union was in the midst of a civil war following the revolution, and the conflict between the Red Army, led by the Bolsheviks, and the White Army of counter-revolutionaries was intensifying.
-However, mass Anti-Japanese uprisings took place, distinguished by exceptional cruelty on both the Bolsheviks and the White movement.
 The Japanese army dispatched troops to Siberia under the pretext of supporting the White Army, and in April 1920, attacked Korean residential areas, including Shinhanchon in Vladivostok.
 By the end of the autumn, the Japanese had pulled two divisions into the rebellious region, whose punitive campaign turned into genocide.
 In this situation, the Korean Independence Army joined the Red Army and then moved to the Maritime Provinces as the Red Army retreated.
 The Korean armed forces in the Maritime Provinces gathered in Free City to avoid Japan's pursuit as the Bolshevik forces strengthened.
-However, the Soviet Union was making it clear that it would not spare any support for the independence of weak nations.
-But in the face of the inevitable defeat, the Korean partisans began to retreat along the Russian border to the north and cross it in the Iman area, beyond which the territories of the Bolsheviks formed.
-Others have reached Amur altogether.
+The Soviet Union was making it clear that it would not spare any support for the independence of weak nations.
+In the face of the inevitable defeat, the Korean partisans began to retreat along the Russian border to the north and cross it in the Iman area, beyond which the territories of the Bolsheviks formed.
+Others even reached Amur.
 They integrated and reorganized ten units of the Independence Army and the Korean Independence Corps with 3,500 troops and divided them into three battalions in December 1920.
 It became the Unification Corps of the 5th Independence Army, but military support from a third country was necessary because it was poorly armed.